February 25, 2021

-And earlier Justice Valihura had asked Lafferty, "Isn't part of the problem here, clearly, that the vice chancellor had some misgivings about the [fee] number," but also that, if he had "meaningful help from the defendant in engaging on the matter, he might have reached a different conclusion?"
+The justice suggested that if the vice chancellor had ""meaningful help" from Versum in establishing a fee, given his concerns about the amount, he might have reached a different conclusion.
 The fee approved by the Chancery Court followed relatively brief stockholder litigation in early 2019 over Versum's consideration of a $3.8 billion all-stock merger with Entegris Inc. worth about $43 per share, and the adoption of a poison pill shield for the deal after Merck KGaA offered $48 per share.

-The "pill" would have given all shareholders the right to buy additional, potentially deal-blocking shares at a steep discount if another party or potential buyer acquired 12.5% or more of the company's equity.
-Days after the stockholders sued, Versum dropped what the vice chancellor described as a related, "truly expansive" provision that would trigger the poison pill if individual stockholders were deemed to be "acting in concert" in discussions about the deal, regardless of their intent.
-Soon afterward, the poison pill itself was withdrawn, with Merck soon winning the deal with a higher, $53 per share offer.
+The pill would have given all shareholders the right to buy additional, potentially deal-blocking shares at a steep discount if another party or potential buyer acquired 12.5% or more of the company's equity.
+Days after the stockholders sued, Versum dropped what the vice chancellor described as a related "truly expansive" provision that would trigger the poison pill if individual stockholders were deemed to be "acting in concert" in discussions about the deal, regardless of their intent.
+Soon afterward, the poison pill itself was withdrawn, with Merck soon winning the deal with a higher offer of $53 per share.

-In approving the fee last year, the vice chancellor noted it would have been reasonably conceivable in a motion to dismiss proceeding to conclude Versum fielded the deal protections "to block a high-value cash deal and protect its merger of equals" with Entegris.
-Lafferty said the vice chancellor erred by conflating the better, company-secured price with the "monetary, corporate, therapeutic benefit" resulting from removal of the pill and acting-in-concert provisions.
+In approving the fee last year, the vice chancellor said it would have been reasonably conceivable in a motion to dismiss proceeding to conclude that Versum fielded the deal protections "to block a high-value cash deal and protect its merger of equals" with Entegris.
+Versum's counsel argued earlier this month that the vice chancellor erred by conflating the better, company-secured price and the "monetary, corporate, therapeutic benefit" resulting from removal of the pill and acting-in-concert provisions.

-Hanrahan said that Versum conceded on appeal that the litigation caused the removal of the acting-in-concert provision.
+But Hanrahan said that Versum conceded on appeal that the litigation caused the removal of the acting-in-concert provision.
 "That's fatal to their causation argument," he said.
 "The vice chancellor found those were obstacles to the Merck offer, and the removal of those obstacles caused the success of the Merck offer."
-Lafferty said Versum's decision to accept Merck's offer came weeks after the stockholder suit had been mooted, while the court's fee decision was made without an assessment of the stockholder suit's likelihood of success or merit when it was filed.